Niicck/supergood-reads/README.md

 ## Welcome

 Finally, one review site to rule them all!
-Use any rating schema to review anything.
+Use any rating schema to review any type of media.
+Use rating systems from Goodreads, Letterboxd, IMDB and more to review books, movies, or your own custom media types.

-This is a fun little Django + Vue.js demo project.
-It's an MVP containing all the development tools that I'd want to see set up in a production web application.

-### Here's what we got inside
+This is a demo project for experimenting with Vue integrations inside of Django templates.
+The theory was that this could be the ultimate web framework combination -- all the simplicity and development velocity of Django matched with all of the power of a full JavaScript framework.

+It did not turn out to be the ultimate web framework of my dreams.
+There are way too many gotchas and edge cases and complexity for me to really recommend this approach to anyone else (I'll write a more complete postmortem in the future).
+But the integration does work!
+And it might serve as inspiration for the next developer who wants to give it a shot.

+Some of those fun Vue + Django integrations include:

+- **Vue SFC** (Single File Componets) rendered as django templates
+- **Autocomplete** dropdown form fields
+- Support for **Generic Model Relations** in Django ModelForm Views
+- **Conditional Form** sections
+- And of course, a **datepicker**

+### Tooling

 - **Python tooling:** type-checking with mypy, packaging with Poetry, linting with pre-commit, multi-environment testing with nox
 - **Vitejs JavaScript tooling**: TypeScript and Vue.js compilation, hot reloading, linting, bundling
 - **Styling:** TailwindCSS, HeadlessUI, PostCSS
 - **Docker:** containerization for multiple deployment environments
 - **Testing:** with Pytest for Django code, jest and puppeteer for browser testing

-### It's also got some interesting stuff going on with Vue

-One of the purposes of this project was to experiment with integrating Vue.js with Django templates and forms.
-The theory was that this could be the ultimate web framework combination -- all the simplicity and development velocity of Django matched with all of the power of a full JavaScript framework.

-It did not turn out to be the ultimate web framework of my dreams.
-There are way too many gotchas and edge cases and complexity for me to really recommend this approach to anyone else (I'll write a more complete postmortem in the future).
-But the integration does work!
-And it might serve as inspiration for the next developer who wants to give it a shot.

-Some of those fun vue/django integrations are:

-- Vue SFC (Single File Componets) rendered as django templates
-- Autocomplete dropdown form fields
-- Support for Generic Model Relations in Django ModelForms
-- Conditional form sections
-- And of course, a datepicker

 ## Installation
 1. Install Python